PlaneRecTR++: Unified Query Learning for Joint 3D Planar Reconstruction and Pose Estimation: Single View Experiments

-\textbf{NYUv2-Plane} dataset is a planar variant of the original NYUv2 dataset \cite{Silberman:etal:ECCV2012} provided by \cite{Liu:etal:CVPR2018:Planenet}.
-It has 654 testing images with resolution 256 $\times$ 192.
-Please note that NYUv2-Plane is adopted here to highlight the generalization capability of plane recovery methods without any further fine-tuning.

-\paraspace \ptitle{Evaluation Metrics.} For the entire task of 3D plane recovery, we adopt per-plane and per-pixel recalls to evaluate our PlaneRecTR and baselines, following \cite{Tan:etal:ICCV2021:Planetr, Yu:etal:CVPR2019:PlaneAE}.
+\paraspace \ptitle{Evaluation Metrics.} For the entire task of 3D plane recovery, we adopt per-plane and per-pixel recalls \jiajia{for evaluation} following \cite{Tan:etal:ICCV2021:Planetr, Yu:etal:CVPR2019:PlaneAE}.
 The per-plane/pixel recall metric is defined as the percentage of the correctly predicted ground truth planes/pixels.
 A plane is considered to be correctly predicted if its segmentation Intersection over Union (IoU), depth, normal and plane offset errors satisfy pre-defined thresholds.
-Specifically, the segmentation threshold of IoU is set to 0.5, while the error thresholds of depth/surface normal vary from 0.05m/2.5° to 0.6m/30°, with an increment of 0.05m/2.5°.
+Specifically, the \jiajia{IoU} threshold is set to 0.5, while the error thresholds of depth/surface normal vary from 0.05m/2.5° to 0.6m/30°, with an increment of 0.05m/2.5°.

-Additionally, to evaluate plane segmentation, we apply three popular metrics\cite{Arbelaez:etal:TPAMI2010, yang2018recovering}: variation of information (VI), rand index (RI) and segmentation covering (SC).
-For the evaluation of plane parameter, we obtained the best match by minimizing the $L_1$ cost between $K$ predicted plane parameters and $M$ ground truth plane parameters, and then separately compute the average errors of plane normal and offset.
-As to the NYUv2-Plane dataset, depth accuracy is evaluated on structured planar regions to highlight plane recovery performance \cite{Liu:etal:CVPR2018:Planenet,Tan:etal:ICCV2021:Planetr}.
+To evaluate plane segmentation, we apply three popular metrics\cite{Arbelaez:etal:TPAMI2010, yang2018recovering}: variation of information (VI), rand index (RI) and segmentation covering (SC).
+For plane parameter, we \jiajia{find} the best match by minimizing the $L_1$ cost between $K$ predicted planes and $M$ ground truth planes, and then separately compute the average errors of plane normal and offset.
+As to the NYUv2-Plane dataset, depth accuracy is evaluated on structured planar regions.

-\paraspace \ptitle{Network Variants.} We note a few important architectural differences w.r.t. model designs and learning tasks.
-To reflect the contributions of our key design choices, we consider (1) explicit plane-level binary mask prediction (M), (2) plane-level depth prediction (D), (3) plane parameter estimation (P), and thus denote network varieties in Table \ref{tab:planerectr_variants}.
+\paraspace \ptitle{Network Variants.} To reflect the contributions of our key design choices, we consider (1) explicit plane-level binary mask prediction (M), (2) plane-level depth prediction (D), (3) plane parameter estimation (P), and thus denote network varieties in Table \ref{tab:planerectr_variants}.